OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-09.md

 ## 1 Corinthians 9:11

-If we sowed spiritual things in you, is it too much if we reap material things from you?
+If we have shared spiritual blessings with you, is it too much to expect material support from you?

 ## 1 Corinthians 9:12

-If others share the right over you, do we not more?
-Nevertheless, we did not use this right, but we endure all things so that we will cause no hindrance to the gospel of Christ.
+If others share this right over you, do we not have even more?
+Nevertheless, we did not make use of this right, but we endure all things so that we will cause no hindrance to the gospel of Christ.

 ## 1 Corinthians 9:13

-Do you not know that those who perform sacred services eat the food of the temple, and those who attend regularly to the altar have their share from the altar?
+Do you not know that those who perform sacred services eat the offerings of the temple, and those who attend regularly to the altar partake of what is offered on the altar?

 ## 1 Corinthians 9:14

-So also the Lord directed those who proclaim the gospel to get their living from the gospel.
+In the same way, the Lord commanded that those who proclaim the gospel should earn their living from the gospel.

 ## 1 Corinthians 9:15